ella-collins/ella-collins.github.io/index.md

 My interests lie in:
-- generative model, especially LLM for Generative AI
+- LLM, VLM for robotics
 - alignment of multimodal data
 - federated learning